Will the world's next megacity come out of a 3D printer?

 The company used this knowledge to design a series of on-site mobile 3D-printers, and began testing prototypes that have informed the final design of the Minitank, which is currently under construction itself.

-Kelsey says the biggest barrier to the adoption of this technology will be public misconception.
+Kelsey says the biggest barrier to the adoption of the Minitank -- should it work when finally built -- will be public misconception.

 "People don't realize how much the 3D-printing world has changed," Kelsey tells CNN.
 "They think that 3D printing is just (about using) plastic.
 People assume it won't be structurally sound.
 That's not what we do."